rbpollock/labboNetwork/docs/interfaces/imetalabbo.md

 ### ▸ `getPaymentCount():uint256 count`

-Get the number of payments in the labbo.
+Get the number of payments in the colony.